Refined descendant invariants of toric surfaces: Refined count of plane rational marked tropical curves

-In the case of Lemma \ref{l1}(2i), the curve $C^*$ deforms keeping its combinatorics as $t$ varies in a neighborhood of $t^*$, and hence this deformation does not affect the contribution to $RD^{\lab}_y(\Delta,\on,\bx^{(t)})$.
+In the case of Proposition \ref{l1}(2i), the curve $C^*$ deforms keeping its combinatorics as $t\in(t^*-\eps,t^*+\eps)$, and hence this deformation does not affect the contribution to $RD^{\lab}_y(\bx(t))$.

-In the case of Lemma \ref{l1}(2ii), in the deformation of the curve $C^*$ as $t\in(\R,t^*)$ the multiplicative contributions of the marked and the unmarked trivalent vertices to the refined weight of the current curve does not change, and one has only to study the deformation of a neighborhood of the unmarked four-valent vertex.
-The proof of the invariance of $RD^{\lab}_y(\Delta,\on,\bx^{(t)})$ in this situation can be found in \cite[Theorem 1 and Pages 5314--5316]{IM} or in \cite[Section 4.2]{SS}.
+In the case of Proposition \ref{l1}(2ii), in the deformation of the curve $C^*$ when $t\in(t^*-\eps,t^*+\eps)$ the multiplicative contributions of the marked and the unmarked trivalent vertices to the refined multiplicity of the current curve do not change, and one has only to study the deformation of a neighborhood of the unmarked four-valent vertex.
+The proof of the constancy of $RD^{\lab}_y(\bx(t))$ in this situation can be found in \cite[Theorem 1 and Pages 5314--5316]{IM} or in \cite[Section 4.2]{SS}.